Its-OK-Wakamatsu-san/Exact_time_interval_using_-time.sleep-/README.md

 ![Case#1](https://github.com/user-attachments/assets/029054ea-db4f-4fae-8b36-e3d649b481fd)

 ### Case#2
 Case#2 is when not using "threading".
-For example, when using "matplotlib FuncAnimation" method, I shall adjust "time.sleep" period in the " update function".
+For example, when using "matplotlib FuncAnimation" method.
+"FuncAnimation" calls a time interval, which cannot be changed, but "FuncAnimation" also calls an "external update function", and in that function you can adjust a time interval using "time.sleep" method.

 ![Case#2](https://github.com/user-attachments/assets/402a9c9c-fb4a-4b6d-ab3e-d55d58736e13)